-- Improved performance across all groups of learners, including ELL/ESL students and Students with Disabilities
+- Improved ELA performance for every groups of learners, including ELL/ESL students and Students with Disabilities

 - Strong performance in comparison to city and state averages

 - Strong performance in New York City’s highest needs schools